-This comprehensive tutorial will guide you through creating a fully functional dating app using Adalo's no-code platform.
-Gartner forecasts that by 2025, 70% of new applications developed by organizations will use low-code or no-code technologies—an indicator that visual platforms like Adalo can significantly accelerate delivery (actual speed-ups vary by scope).
-You’ll build user profiles, prompts, matching logic, chat, and location-based discovery—without writing code.
+This comprehensive tutorial will guide you through creating a fully functional dating app using Adalo's platform.
+Gartner forecasts that by 2026, 70% of new applications developed by organizations will use low-code or no-code technologies—an indicator that visual platforms like Adalo can significantly accelerate delivery (actual speed-ups vary by scope).
+You’ll build user profiles, prompts, matching logic, chat, and location-based discovery.
+You can even publish the same app to the web, native iOS, and native Android with Adalo, all without writing a line of code or rebuilding anything.

 Prerequisites